 And another a time, a kid fell down a hole in Ramsay Street that I personally would have left for dead, but no!
 Dr K to the rescue!
 He doesn’t mind any old person barging into his home in the middle of his chops and veg to request medical help.
 What an ambassador for the medical profession!

-Years ago Lou's wife, the obnoxious fat chick with the enormous red hair, got mowed down by a car.
+Years ago Lou’s horrid wife with the enormous red hair got mowed down by a car.
 Ding dong, said I, the wicked witch is dead.
 But soft!
 What apothecary by the curbside breaks?
 It is the noble Dr Karl!

-Luckily that old trout died anyway.
+Luckily the old trout died anyway.
 But it goes to show how versatile Dr K can be.
-I think he even tried to save Bouncer the Dog when it got run over, even though this incident occurred about 10 years before he joined the cast.
+I think he even tried to save Bouncer the Dog when it got run over, even though this incident occurred about ten years before he joined the cast.

 God bless that Dr Karl.
 His medical prowess is unsurpassed.
 He’s there to cut the cord and slap your arse when you come screaming into the world, and you can be assured he’ll be there right there to wrap you up in a nice white sheet when you depart.
 He’ll probably even pop you into the back of his station wagon and drop you off at the morgue on his way home.